benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

-**Property tag**, ('_{pt}_') - depicted by an index wrapped in curly brackets.
-Each green rectangle (entity's property / relationship property) has a property tag on its top-left corner.
-The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.
+**Property tag**, ('_{pt}_') - Each green rectangle (entity's property / relationship's property) has a property tag on its top-left corner, depicted by an index wrapped in curly brackets.
+The indexing of property tags, aggregation tags and split tags is joint, and each tag is unique.

 A property tag serves as a placeholder for the property's value in a given assignment.
-Property tags can be used:
+Property tags may be used:

 * as part of another property tag's constraint (see Q108, Q109)
 * as part of an aggregation tag's definition (see Q116, Q117)